Ordina-JTech/Ultrasonic-AR-parrot-Drone/HC-SR04 Ultrasonic Sensor/README.md

 ### Error margin

 1. Sensor measurement is not truly monotonic.
 The first peak of the pulses is missed, causing an error of 1 centimeter.
 More info on: [HC-SR04, David Pilling](https://www.davidpilling.com/wiki/index.php/HCSR04).

+2. If the distance increases, the measurment deviations increase.
+More on this can be found here: [Accuracy and resolution tests](https://forum.arduino.cc/index.php?topic=243076.0).